open-contracting/data-registry/docs/cli.rst

 coverage
 ~~~~~~~~

-Calculate field coverage from full JSON files.
+Calculate the field coverage of JSON files.

 .. code-block:: bash

    ./manage.py coverage

--  Uses a lockfile to determine whether the processing of a *job* is in-progress.
--  Acknowledges the messages after creating the lockfile, but before calculating coverage.
--  Saves the coverage results in the database
+-  Stores the field coverage in the database, then acknowledges the message.

-The lockfile is not deleted if an unhandled exception occurs.

 .. _cli-flattener: